 The next section will detail reporting using the hyperlink formula and creating hyperlinks across sheets.

-In this exercise we are going to create a report off the Solver Corp Demo that creates hyperlinks between two worksheets with different entities on each sheet.
+In this exercise, we are going to create a report off of the Solver Corp Demo that creates hyperlinks between two worksheets with different entities on each sheet.